muhammadabdkhan1996/NewPlots/NewPlots.md

 #### Figure 8: Comparison of proposed methods with three existing methods on Fashion-MNIST in a homogeneous setting on a $4\times 5$ grid-structured graph.

+From Figures 5-8, we observe that DPOSG consistently gives the highest test accuracy, VRLM-STORM and DPOSG perform the best on MNIST in terms of training loss and on Fashion-MNIST in terms of test accuracy, and VRLM-SPIDER gives lowest training loss on Fashion-MNIST.
+Again, all methods struggle to decrease stationarity violation.